evansuva/CryptocurrencyCabal/web/content/registration.md

 To register for the course, you need to **setup a bitcoin wallet** (so don't wait until the last minute to do this).

-[MultiBit HD](https://multibit.org/) is a good choice for this (but not for storing large amounts!).
+[MultiBit HD](https://multibit.org/) is a good choice for this.
 See [https://bitcoin.org/en/choose-your-wallet](https://bitcoin.org/en/choose-your-wallet) for information on bitcoin wallets.
 Be aware that you probably do not have time to download the full blockchain before this assignment is due,